 Paul Hinton has performed with a number of Quebec City bands over the past fifteen years.
 His lush solos and crafted accompaniments give his work a distinctive emotional resonance.
 Paul plays pedal steel, electric guitar as well as bass, and is also part of a small handful of professional musicians to play the 8-string electric guitar, which integrates both bass and guitar.
 Paul has participated in a number of recordings; "Keep Hope" 3-4Soul, "Dans ton Salon" Louis Gosselin and "Jay Sewall LIVE!"
 He draws from a wide variety of musical traditions and regularly plays blues, jazz and folk gigs with the likes of tenor Sax player David Parker and The Dudes of Swing as well as the Jay Sewall Power Trio and the Cajun Blues Band.

 Born in Hamilton and raised in Trois-Rivières, Barry Nameth has played with bands in Montreal and Quebec City for decades.
 He shared the stage with jazz pianist Jacques Faucher in jazz festivals such as Nuits Black and Nuits Bleues.
 He’s also played with a line-up of singers including Stéphanie Biddle, Geraldine Hunt and Katie Budda.
 After a few years with the André Dupré Blues Band, Barry joined the Sewall Cajun Blues Band and Glenn Gillis and the Blues Experiment.
-He also plays with the Celtic band, Rosheen and the Richard Carr Band.
+He also plays with the Celtic band, Rosheen, the Richard Carr Band and David Hart.
 Barry brings a sensitivity to his drumming that takes into account every dip in the lyrics.
 In a band like AHB, where the words are a large part of the music, his drumming helps bring them to life.

 Jazz musician and composer, Daniel Marcoux, brings a wealth of experience to the band.
 He’s played jazz festivals in Montreal, Winnipeg, Ottawa, Quebec City, Rimouski and Victoriaville.
 His most recent jazz ensemble, Le Nonet Daniel Marcoux, has performed his compositions widely and recorded them for Jazz sur le vif for Radio-Canada.
 Some of the acts he’s played with include: Linda Racine, Lucie Roy, Contrevent, Joseph Maurice, Mary Barry, Neville Peter, Maurice Bouchard, Ron Petrides, Mac Chrupcala, Betty and Stef and Vic Vogel.
 Daniel plays the five string upright bass, cello and the six string electric bass.